 “Hey,” I probe.
 “I heard you moaning in your sleep.
 Did you have a bad dream?”

 She’s seen a lot of weird stuff a kid her age shouldn’t have to.
 It makes me worry about her sometimes.

-Katie shrugs then bends, scratching at the tattered knee of her jeans.
+Katie shrugs, then bends to scratch at the tattered knee of her jeans.
 “I was dreaming about school.”